Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 * After rebalancing, the load (data storage, read and write requests) should be shared fairly between the nodes in the cluster.
 * While rebalancing is happening, the database should continue accepting reads and writes.
-* No more data than necessary should be moved between nodes, to make rebalanc‐ ing fast and to minimize the network and disk I/O load.
+* No more data than necessary should be moved between nodes, to make rebalancing fast and to minimize the network and disk I/O load.

 ### Strategies for Rebalancing